I’ve been storing mostly dried beans for long term storage, but I have collected canned beans for short-term emergencies.

 Dry beans are superior to canned beans for long-term storage because they are less expensive if purchased in bulk, weigh less, take up less storage space, and provide a 30+ year shelf life.

 Dried Beans Need To Be Repackaged

-If you don’t plan on storing a large cache of survival food, say you just want the 3 day food supply suggested by FEMA, Canned beans are the clear choice because they don’t require repackaging.
+If you don’t plan on storing a large cache of survival food, say you just want the 3-day food supply suggested by FEMA, Canned beans are a clear choice because they don’t require repackaging.

 Dried beans have to be repackaged for a maximum shelf-life of 30 years.
 The best DIY hermetically sealed storage containers for dry beans are Mylar bags,food-grade pales with oxygen absorbers.

 I store all of my dried beans in Mylar bags with oxygen absorbers.
 If I have smaller batches to repackage, I use 1 gallon Mylar bags and store them in a plastic tub.

 If I’m storing 33lb of beans or more, I line Food-grade buckets with a large 18×28″ Mylar bag, and throw in a 2000cc oxygen absorber, and seal the bag.
 Bam, a thirty-year shelf life.Scott Ready Squirrel